joelparkerhenderson/demo-swift-quick-nimble/README.md

   * Change the target to say "Demo Swift Quick NimbleTests" because this is the test target.

-  * In the test target `Build Phases`, edit the section `Link Binary With Libraries`, and add the Quick framework and Nimble framework.
+  * Choose the test target `Build Phases` tab.

+  * Edit the section `Link Binary With Libraries`, and add the Quick framework and Nimble framework.

-  * Be sure to create the `Run Phase` in the test target, and not in the main application target.
+  * Add a `Run Phase` using typical Carthage settings.